zuri-training/CC-Generator-Team122/README.md

 - Navigation Bar
   Users can navigate the site and move from one page accessible to them to another.
 Pages includes: About Page, Contact Us page, Library page and User profile page
 - Library Page
-  Users can fully interact by editing and downloading their designs
+  Users can fully interact by downloading their desired designs

 - User Profile Page
   Users get access to options to switch to dark mode, reset their password, check their saved card designs, change their profile image and log out.